Beast Games: Release

 The qualifier video "2,000 People Fight for $5,000,000" was released on MrBeast's Main YouTube Channel on December 19, 2024.

 Beast Games season 1 debuted on Amazon Prime Video on December 19, 2024, and consisted of ten episodes, released weekly.
+Season 2 premiered on Amazon Prime video on January 7, 2026, and also consists of ten episodes which released weekly through February 2026.

 Reception

 The series became Prime Video's most watched unscripted series ever and its second largest series debut of 2024 behind Fallout, getting 50 million viewers over the course of 25 days.
 Amazon noted that half of the show's audience came from outside the United States.